wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

     Once this job completes, the package containing the WordCount application can be found at **target/scaldingwordcount-1.0-SNAPSHOT.jar**.

-## Run the job on a Windows-based cluster
+## Run the job on a Linux-based cluster

-> [AZURE.NOTE] The following steps use Windows PowerShell.
+> [AZURE.NOTE] The following steps use SSH and the Hadoop command.
 For other methods of running MapReduce jobs, see [Use MapReduce in Hadoop on HDInsight](/documentation/articles/hdinsight-use-mapreduce).

 1. [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).